-KFPL is Solomon Islands’ largest sustainable re-afforestation project and has held Forest Stewardship Council (FSC) certification since 1998.
+KFPL is Solomon Islands’ largest sustainable re-afforestation project and has held Forest Stewardship Council (FSCTM) certification since 1998 (Licence code FSC-C013138).
 The plantation area consists of 14,330 hectares planted with mixed indigenous and exotic commercial species.

 The first species provenance trials at KFPL were established by the Danish International Development Administration (DANIDA) in 1978 and set the standard for professional forest management practices.
 Tree breeding research programmes followed and the soils were intensively surveyed and mapped to enable site species matching.